red0-x/red-chart-analysis/ReadMe.md

 #### 5/3/2026-5.16

-> ### Major update: Added GUI fixea and Yahoo finance fetching is now available.
+> ### Major update: Added GUI fixes and Yahoo finance fetching is now available.
 - Fetch ANY chart ticker supported by yahoo finance's api and load it onto the chart

 - Chart readability bugs sqaushed!